radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 While this attack does require a database of known passwords, such databases are easy to find online, or to create locally from generator functions.
 Passwords created manually by people are notoriously predictable, and are highly likely to be found in a database of known passwords.
 In the extreme case of strong passwords, they will not be found in the database, and the attacker is still required to perform a brute-force dictionary search.

-The result is that MS-CHAPv2 SHOULD be considered as equivalent in security and privacy to PAP.
-It offers little benefit over PAP, and has many drawbacks as discussed in the previous section.
+The result is that MS-CHAPv2 SHOULD be considered in most situations as being equivalent in security and privacy to PAP.
+It offers little benefit over PAP, and has many drawbacks as discussed here, and in the previous section.

+There is one situation where MS-CHAP is significantly worse than PAP; where the MS-CHAP data is sent over the network in the clear.
+When the MS-CHAP data is not protected by TLS, it is visible to everyone who can observe the RADIUS traffic.
+Attackers who can see the MS-CHAP traffic can therefore obtain the underlying NT-Hash with essentially zero effort, as compared to cracking the RADIUS shared secret.

+This document therefore mandates that MS-CHAP authentication data carried in RADIUS MUST NOT be sent in situations where the MS-CHAP data is visible to an observer.
+That is, MS-CHAP authentication MUST NOT be sent over RADIUS/UDP or RADIUS/TCP

 ## EAP